Dez Bryant: 2019

 In October 2019, Bryant stated that he was going to rehabilitate and train during the 2019 season.
-He said he did not plan on retiring and wanted to return to play football in 2019, but did not sign with a team.
+Bryant said he did not plan on retiring and wanted to return to play football in 2019, but did not sign with a team.

 Baltimore Ravens

 On October 27, 2020, Bryant was signed to the Baltimore Ravens' practice squad.
 He was elevated to the active roster on November 7 and November 21 for the team's weeks 9 and 10 games against the Indianapolis Colts and Tennessee Titans, and reverted to the practice squad after each game.
 Against the Titans, Bryant recorded his first reception since the 2017 season for a four-yard gain.
 He finished the game with a season-high four receptions for 28 yards in the 30–24 overtime loss.
 He was promoted to the active roster on November 28.
 Right before the Week 13 matchup against the Dallas Cowboys, his former team, Bryant tested positive for COVID-19 and was ineligible to play.
 He was placed on the reserve/COVID-19 list by the team on December 10, 2020, and activated on December 15.
-In Week 15 against the Jacksonville Jaguars, Bryant caught an 11-yard touchdown pass, his first touchdown since 2017, in the Ravens' 40–14 win.
+In Week 15 against the Jacksonville Jaguars, Bryant caught an 11-yard touchdown pass, his first touchdown since 2017, spanning over 1,100 days, in the Ravens' 40–14 win.
 The next week, he caught an eight-yard touchdown pass in the fourth quarter of the Ravens' 27–13 win over the New York Giants.
-He finished the 2020 regular season with six receptions for 47 yards and two touchdowns.
+He finished the 2020 season with six receptions for 47 yards and two touchdowns.